10 Advantages of Writing Custom Structured Data

 Optimising your content for entities

-So, what can SEO experts and content writers do in the meantime?
-Well, it’s fair to say that AI isn’t going anywhere, particularly with the search engine experience.
-Therefore, it’s important that we think ahead and start optimising our content, taking into consideration the relative importance of keywords, and understanding the newfound significance of internal links compared to external links.
+Whilst a small amount of signed in users are starting to see AI Overviews in the UK, itā€™s important that we think ahead and start optimising our content, taking into consideration the relative importance of keywords, and understanding the newfound significance of internal links compared to external links.

-In order to optimise your content for entities, you’ll need to focus less on keyword-optimised landing pages and more on semantics in search.
+In order to optimise your content for entities, youā€™ll need to focus less on keyword-optimised landing pages and more on semantics in search.
 This changes how we think about site architecture, NLP & structured data too!

 When writing or reading content, look at the concepts, brands, products, and things they are talking about.
 These will be your entities.
 Creating high-quality and relevant content around these entities will be the key to success in the future.